Trump's bipartisan push has Congress wondering what's next

 Pelosi said that she and Schumer said in their meeting that they’d like to get a deal on the DREAM Act.
 “Both yesterday in the meeting and today he made it very clear he wants Congress to act to get this done,” Pelosi said of Trump.

-In return, Pelosi said that she’d be open to border security enforcement to pair with the DREAM Act but that doesn’t include building the wall.
+In return, Pelosi said that she’d be open to border security enforcement to pair with the DREAM Act but that didn’t include building a wall along the border with Mexico.

 “We have a responsibility to secure our borders,” she said.

-“I predicted in August the dynamic in the Senate would be dramatically different when we came back,” Sen. Tim Kaine, D-Va., said.
+Sen. Tim Kaine, D-Va., said that he predicted last month that "the dynamic in the Senate would be dramatically different when we came back” from recess.
 “But we’re only three days into it.”